abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

       >> pyb.LED(1).on()

-This turned ON one of the LED in STM32board.
+This turned ON one of the LED on STM32board.